[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

-Apart from its ornate banqueting functions, the Zoalsh also had an open colonnaded area which served snacks.
+Apart from its ornate banqueting functions, the Zoalsh also had an open colonnaded area which served outdoor snacks.
 "We set off from here in half an hour," Raldl said.
-Out of the corner of his eye he looked for Lyan, but she, apparently, was one of those who chose to scatter to do their own thing during the break.
+Out of the corner of his eye he looked for Lyan, but she, apparently, was one of those who had chosen to scatter during the break.
 Probably just as well, Raldl thought.
 I have found the right cloak of studied indifference but it's easier not to have to wear it...

 He was joined at his table by four of his clients.
 One of them was the apparently imperturbable teenager, Zlodid.
 [Note to Terran readers: "teenager" is our translation of medebberan, or person between 4000 and 5000 Uranian days of age; in terms of your years, from between about thirteen and a half to just over seventeen.]

 Zlodid leaned forward across the table and said:

 "Sponndar, what I don't get about this Mad City business, is, what was in it for that old evil Ghepion?
 Surely it must have known it was going to lose?"

 "You'd think so," agreed Raldl.
 "But then often you'll find, in history, that an idea so stupid that it could only happen once, does happen once."